 Location: Sonaulim, Goa

-Stretching over a distance of 2.4 km, the Clova beach is a magnificent vacation spot, one that is loved by tourists from all walks of life.
+Stretching over a distance of 2.4 km, the Clova beach is a magnificent tourist spot, one that is loved by tourists from all walks of life.
 Holding the title of the oldest and the largest beach, Clova was a favorite vacation spot even for the Portuguese and the British back in the day.